Centreon documentation

 • one Centreon Broker acting as a stand-alone concentrator (called a central-broker-master)

 The best practice is to always use a separate Centreon Broker instance to generate RRD data.
-This way, an issue occuring in the RRD stack will not have any impact on your main monitoring.
+This way, an issue occurring in the RRD stack will not have any impact on your main monitoring.

 As expected, the central-module-master has only one output and zero inputs.
 Configured as a Centreon Engine module, it generates events on its own and forwards them to the standalone Centreon Broker instance.